ryanburda/dirsesh/README.md

   dirsesh                                        # Show help message dirsesh <command> -help                        # Show what one command does, in detail

+CORE -- sessions at directories, and the configuration that builds them.
+This is the whole of what dirsesh is.

   dirsesh at <path> [-noconfig] [-name[=NAME]]   # Start or switch to session at a directory
     path                                         # The directory to start the session at -noconfig                                    # Ignore any configuration claiming that path